 Deadline: August 15th

-In honor of an 18-year-old homicide victim in Austin who intended to study psychology, the Jennifer Ann Crecente Memorial Grant is presented for $5,000 by the Texas Psychological Association (TPA) annually.
-To qualify, candidates must be currently enrolled master's or PhD psychology students in good standing at an accredited U.S. university.
+This grant is given in honor of an 18-year-old homicide victim in Austin.
+She had intended to study psychology.
+The Jennifer Ann Crecente Memorial Grant awards $5,000 every year.
+To qualify, candidates must be currently enrolled master’s or PhD psychology students in good standing at an accredited U.S. university.
 Grant money must fund research focusing on the potential causes and/or prevention of violence against women.

 Contact